 The Pediatric Orthopedic Surgery Fellowship began in 2008 and is nationally recognized by the Accreditation Council for Graduate Medical Education (ACGME).
 Today, the Fellowship has developed into one of the finest training programs in the world.
-All aspects of pediatric orthopedics are covered by our service - hip dysplasia, club foot, adolescent idiopathic scoliosis, early onset scoliosis, neuromuscular scoliosis, skeletal dysplasias, trauma, and sports medicine.
-Our fellows participate in all aspects of clinical care - including skill development in private office hours with emphasis on physical exam proficiency, imaging interpretation, and optimal treatment plan recommendations with a goal of enhancing our fellows' competitive hiring potential.
+All aspects of pediatric orthopedics are covered by our service-hip dysplasia, club foot, adolescent idiopathic scoliosis, early onset scoliosis, neuromuscular scoliosis, skeletal dysplasias, trauma, and sports medicine.
+Our fellows participate in all aspects of clinical care-including skill development in private office hours with emphasis on physical exam proficiency, imaging interpretation, and optimal treatment plan recommendations with a goal of enhancing our fellows' competitive hiring potential.

 The division offers one clinical fellow position.
 The one year fellowship prepares surgeons for an academic or private career and provides in-depth education, experience and mentoring in all aspects of pediatric orthopedic surgery, outpatient clinical care, inpatient care, and research.
 We are committed to continuing the rich history of our program by innovating, evolving, and always searching to improve our care for patients with pediatric orthopedic conditions.
-While public health and safety necessitates virtual interviews this year, we invite you to learn more about our outstanding fellowship program and we encourage you to ask questions and discuss the program with our current fellows.
+We invite you to learn more about our outstanding fellowship program and encourage you to ask questions and discuss the program with our current fellows.